syedehsans1/pocket-config-generator-carl-version/README.md

 5. `generate_supplier_config.py`: Generates YAML configuration files for suppliers
 6. `stake_from_supplier_config.py`: Executes the final staking step using the generated supplier configurations
 7. `extract_accounts_to_csv.py`: Extracts account data from JSON to CSV format
+8. `override_customer_services_config_files.py`: Updates customer config YAML files with new services from an override file

 ## Install Dependencies
 ```bash